TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/HowToGuides/HowToWrite_BFF_API_Contracts.md

 ## Introduction

 This guide is tailored for designing API contracts within the TimeWarp Architecture, where the backend-for-frontend (BFF) approach empowers UX designers to dictate the structure of API contracts, which will be implemented by the API.
-This BFF strategy ensures that the APIs are optimized for the specific use cases and workflows of the frontend, enhancing user experience and streamlining development.
+This BFF strategy ensures that the APIs are optimized for the specific use cases and workflows of the frontend, streamlining development.
 This document provides a concise roadmap for creating these API contracts, ensuring they are functional, efficient, and aligned with the frontend needs.

 ## 1. Define Your Data Models